matkp21/studio/README.md

 If you encounter errors like `[GoogleGenerativeAI Error]: Error fetching from ...
 [403 Forbidden] Requests to this API generativelanguage.googleapis.com ... are blocked` or similar:

-This usually means there's an issue with your Google Cloud Project configuration for the API key being used.
+This usually means there's an issue with your Google Cloud Project configuration for the API key (`GOOGLE_API_KEY` in `.env`) being used by Genkit for the Generative Language API (Gemini models).
 The error message often includes your project ID (e.g., `consumer":"projects/YOUR_PROJECT_ID"`).

 **Action Required in Google Cloud Console for project `YOUR_PROJECT_ID`:**